JetBrains/kotlin/kotlin-native/COCOAPODS.md

 1. Specify the name of a Pod library in the `pod()` function.
 In the configuration block specify the path to the archive: use the `url()` function with an arbitrary HTTP address in the `source` parameter value.

-    Additionally, you can specify the boolean `flatten` parameter as a second argument for the `url()` function This parameter indicates that all the Pod files are located in the root directory of the archive.
+    Additionally, you can specify the boolean `flatten` parameter as a second argument for the `url()` function.
+    This parameter indicates that all the Pod files are located in the root directory of the archive.

 2. Specify the minimum deployment target version for the Pod library.